digitaldev-lx/laravel-eupago/README.md

 ## License

-**codetech/laravel-eupago** is open-sourced software licensed under the [MIT license](https://github.com/CodeTechAgency/laravel-eupago/blob/master/LICENSE).
+**digitaldev-lx/laravel-eupago** is open-sourced software licensed under the [MIT license](https://github.com/CodeTechAgency/laravel-eupago/blob/master/LICENSE).

 ## About CodeTech

-[CodeTech](https://www.codetech.pt) is a web development agency based on Matosinhos, Portugal.
-Oh, and we LOVE Laravel!
+[DigitalDev](https://www.digitaldev.pt) is a web development agency based on Lisbon, Portugal.
+We specialize in Laravel, Livewire, and Tailwind CSS.
+[Codeboys](https://www.codeboys.pt) is our special partner and we work together to deliver the best solutions for our clients.